The History of Bethesda

 A contemporary NIH Campus Map. (nih.gov)

-That same year, the Social Security Act of 1935 expanded health funding, opening new possibilities for the Wilson’s land and the NIH.
+The Social Security Act of 1935 expanded health funding, opening new possibilities for the Wilson’s land and the NIH.
 Surgeon General Thomas Parran, with the additional $2 million in funding from the Social Security Act in mind, decided to move the entire NIH facility to Tree Tops.
 The $100,000 animal farm was now a $1.46 million project.
 The creation of the National Cancer Institute (NCI) in 1937, which received sponsorship from all 96 U.S. Senators, added to the NIH expansion in Bethesda.

 Luke Wilson died in 1937, and Helen gave another 25 acres of the Tree Tops estate to support NIH construction.
 Construction on Building 1 began on January 11, 1938.
 By December of that year, it was operational.
 The remaining buildings were completed by June 1940, an achievement punctuated by a dedication from President Roosevelt in October.
 The NCI was the final building, Building 6, of the initial construction.